BlockSigner/cove/site/content/english/expert-suisse.md

 {{% /collapsible %}}

 {{% collapsible 1 "Why do I need to be identified?" %}}
 At Skribble you sign with the qualified electronic signature (QES).
 This is the highest e-signature standard.
 For this, the law requires an identity verification through personal contact.
-Exceptions are financial intermediaries who may <br class="hide-for-mobile">carry out identity verification using video identification.{{% /collapsible %}}
+Exceptions are financial intermediaries who may carry out identity verification using video identification.{{% /collapsible %}}

 {{< /content >}}